garodisk/Analyzing-and-exploring-customer-churns-for-a-Telecom-company/README.md

 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."

 Content

 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.

 The data set includes information about:

-Customers who left within the last month – the column is called Churn
+1) Customers who left within the last month – the column is called Churn

-Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+2) Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies

-Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges Demographic info about customers – gender, age range, and if they have partners and dependents
+3) Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges Demographic info about customers – gender, age range, and if they have partners and dependents

 Inspiration

 To explore this type of models and learn more about the subject.

-Let's start with the analysis now.
+I have explored Random Forest Classifier,Logistic Regression, Oversampling techniques like ADASYN and SMOTE I have visualized the multidimensional data using PCA, SVD anad TSNE.